Toward Co-operative Commonwealth:

 Starting from limits, each module examines the nature and source of the challenges manifested in one basic needs area (the vertical axis) and the diverse ways strategies are being applied to meet basic needs more resiliently by changing systems (the horizontal axis).

-- Week 1 of each module is devoted to reviewing video and text resources and an initial discussion of the module topic.
+- Week 1 of each module is devoted to reviewing video and text resources and an initial entry-level discussion of the module topic.

 An 8th module “Constructing your Synthesis” is optional and requires an additional 2 weeks.
 Each year a number of participants have used Module 8 to firm up and share their future plans for action and to receive constructive feedback from peers.